 SA2020 San Antonio City Dividends – CEOs for Cities

 CEOs for Cities, a national city-learning network, asks how investments of resources in strategies can reap economic benefits for a city.
 They do so by calculating City Dividends™, the economic impact of investing in action toward a community goal.
-In this report, CEOs for Cities analyzes the economic benefits of increasing college attainment, reducing the poverty rate, reducing miles driven, and reducing the number of diabetics.
+In this report, CEOs for Cities analyzes the economic benefits of increasing college attainment, reducing the poverty rate, reducing miles driven, and reducing the rate of diabetes.

 2013 Revised Indicator Report